 - WAC 314-28-010 Records.
-(1) All distilleries licensed under RCW 66.24.140 and 66.24.145, including craft, fruit, and laboratory distillers: - (a) Must keep records concerning any spirits, whether produced or purchased, for three years after each sale.
-A distiller may be required to report on forms approved by the board; - (b) Must, in case of spirits exported or sold, preserve all bills of lading and other evidence of shipment; ((and)) - (c) Must submit duplicate copies of transcripts, notices, or other data that are required by the federal government to the board if requested, within thirty days of the notice of such request.
-A distiller shall also furnish copies of the bills of lading, covering all shipments of the products of the licensee, to the board within thirty days of notice of such request; - (d) Must preserve all sales records, in the case of sales to spirits retail licensees, sales to spirits distributors, and exports from the state; and - (e) Must submit duplicate copies of its monthly returns to the board upon request. - (2) In addition to the above, a craft distiller must: - (a) Preserve all sales records, in the case of retail sales to consumers; and - (b) Submit duplicate copies of its monthly returns to the board upon request.
+(1) All distilleries licensed under RCW 66.24.140 and 66.24.145, including craft, fruit, and laboratory distillers must: - (a) ((Must)) Keep records ((concerning)) regarding any spirits, whether produced or purchased, for three years after each sale.
+A distiller ((may be)) is required to report on forms approved by the board; - (b) ((Must,)) In the case of spirits exported or sold, preserve all bills of lading and other evidence of shipment; ((and)) - (c) ((Must)) Submit duplicate copies of transcripts, notices, or other data that ((are)) is required by the federal government to the board if requested, within thirty days of the notice of such request.
+A distiller shall also furnish copies of the bills of lading, covering all shipments of the products of the licensee, to the board within thirty days of notice of such request; - (d) Preserve all sales records to spirits retail licensees, sales to spirits distributors, and exports from the state; and - (e) Submit copies of its monthly records to the board upon request. - (2) In addition to the above, a craft distiller must: - (a) Preserve all sales records((, in the case)) of retail sales to consumers; and - (b) Submit ($(\frac{\text{duplicate copies of}}{\text{one of}})$) its monthly ($(\frac{\text{returns}}{\text{records}})$)